ceres-solver/ceres-solver/docs/source/solving.rst

    Default: ``1e6``

-   The ``LEVENBERG_MARQUARDT`` strategy, uses a diagonal matrix to regularize the the trust region step.
+   The ``LEVENBERG_MARQUARDT`` strategy, uses a diagonal matrix to regularize the trust region step.
 This is the lower bound on the values of this diagonal matrix.

 .. member:: double Solver::Options::max_lm_diagonal